My sculptures range from hand held figurative bronze castings to climbable installation architecture.

 The Beastie’s Labyrinth was an immersive sculpture explored by one bare foot person at a time.
 Most of the interior is covered in damp clay and sculpted in places.
 There are various paintings on the inside and outside of the labyrinth of the beasties.

 At the time I made this piece I was exploring safe spaces such as homes, spiritual temples and churches, and animal dwellings.
 I was also questioning our cultural separation from the natural or animal world.
-We will all ways find peace and beauty in nature, so I find it strange that we always try to disconnect ourselves from it by living in houses, cities, and wearing shoes.

 This installation was at the Central Saint Martin’s College of Art and Design undergraduate degree show 2011